Linouth/zig-pico/README.md

 - [ ] ADC and Temperatue Sensor
 - [ ] SSI

+Peripherals marked with ❕ are working, but could use some improvements.

 ### General TODOs

 Some general TODOs.
 There are more TODOs sprinkled throughout the code.

 - [ ] Figure out how to use the set of functions provided in the Bootrom.
-  (float and double operations, memory operations, and more)
+  (float and double operations, memory operations, and more).
 - [ ] Find a way to determine at compile time which modules are used, and add initialization code for these modules to the reset sequence.
 - [ ] Implement error handler in `crt0.zig`
-- [ ] Add a boot-stage2 bootloader
+- [ ] Add a boot-stage2 bootloader.
+- [ ] Add on demand compilation (and caching) for the picoboot, pioasm and uf2 tools in the pico-sdk.

 ## Notes

 - All peripherals are put in 'reset' state after a hard reset.
 You cannot write to their registers while in the reset state.
 First set the 'RESETS' register to enable the peripherals you need.
-  (This took too long to figure out...)